Constantines: History

 In 2004, the label Sub Pop reissued the band's self-titled album.
 The next year, they embarked on a cross-Canada tour with The Weakerthans called The Rolling Tundra Revue.
 Later in the year their album Tournament of Hearts was released September 27 by Toronto record label Three Gut Records in Canada, and on October 11 by Sub Pop in the United States.

 The members of Constantines have occasionally played shows under the name Horsey Craze, covering Neil Young songs.
 In early 2006, they released a vinyl only split-album with The Unintended.
 Constantines recorded four Neil Young covers for the LP, while The Unintended performed four Gordon Lightfoot songs.

 In 2007, following the demise of their Canadian former record label Three Gut Records, Constantines signed with Arts & Crafts.
 On January 15, 2008, they released a limited edition 7" on white vinyl, entitled Hard Feelings.
 Their fourth full-length album, Kensington Heights, was released on April 15 in Canada and April 29 in the US.
+The band played SP20 that summer, a festival in Redmond, Washington, celebrating the 20th anniversary of Sub Pop Records.

 Guitarist Steve Lambke has released four albums and a split 12" under the name Baby Eagle, and keyboard player Will Kidman has appeared and recorded under the name Woolly Leaves.

 In December 2009, the band celebrated their tenth anniversary with a tour of southwestern Ontario.
 Shortly thereafter, keyboardist Will Kidman left the band.
 This, coupled with Webb's move from his home in Montreal back to Guelph, fueled rumours of the band's demise.
 Although Webb hinted that the band might return.

 Constantines went on an unofficial hiatus for several years.